phylosaurus/open-traits-network.github.io/lifecycle.md

 - Filtering
     - Non-native observations
     - Cultivated observations
+    - georeferencing errors (e.g., trees in the sea)
-- Combining trait values (repeated measures, by higher taxonomic group)
+- Combining trait values (repeated measures, by higher taxonomic group, by sex and/or life stage where applicable)
 - Maintaining references to credit data providers (including primary and intermediate databases (there might be multiple layers))

 ### Data management